-Upon completion, the accumulator will contain the 8 most significant bits and MQ will contain the 8 least significant bits of the product.
+Upon completion, the accumulator will contain the 8N most significant bits and the MQ contains the 8N least significant bits of the product.

 The status set by the unsigned multiply iteration is meaningless except on the final execution of the instruction.
 The status set by the unsigned multiply iteration instruction is as follows: